 Egypt’s large, historic and diverse railway system forms a crucial but little-known aspect of the country’s modern history.
 Running through Nile marshland and arid deserts and dating from 1852, Egypt’s railways have been fundamental in wars and empires, and now form the bedrock of a major country whose population is growing at 1 million souls every year.

 This PDF version of the original 2002 Steel in the Sand comprises 60 pages charting the development of the system against the backdrop of Egyptian political and economic history in these chapters:

 - The New Kingdom 1974-2003

-Whilst this version is text-only to ensure a small file size, it still contains in-line tables and five appendices including historic locomotive appendices from 1889, 1926 and 2002.
+Whilst this version is text-only to ensure a small file size, it still contains in-line tables and appendices including historic locomotive appendices from 1889 and 1926.